 It’s really a love it or hate it kind of product.
 We don’t offer a sling bag because It just doesn’t fit in our product timeline.

-The only pros and cons I can see with sling style bags are all personal preference.
+The only pros and cons I can see with sling-style bags are all personal preferences.
 So you’ll have to make that determination yourself.